jerayan/ATARI-Notator-.SON/docs/parsing-guide/04-time-signature.md

 ## Time Signature Changes

-Time signature changes during the song are stored as **paired events** in pattern data, typically in the meta track "* New *".
+Time signature changes during the song are stored as **6-byte events** in pattern data, typically in the meta track "* New *".

 ### Event Format